SoftwareAG/apama-rxbuilder/README.md

 # The RxBuilder for RxEPL on Apama
 The [RxEPL Builder](https://softwareag.github.io/apama-rxbuilder/) allows you to create your [RxEPL](https://github.com/SoftwareAG/apama-rxepl) project without having to touch any code.

+Note: This repository provides hosting for the builder and is not a source repository.
+You can access the tool here: [https://softwareag.github.io/apama-rxbuilder](https://softwareag.github.io/apama-rxbuilder)

 <a href="https://softwareag.github.io/apama-rxbuilder/"><img src="https://softwareag.github.io/apama-rxbuilder/images/RxEPL.png" width="800"><a>